You love capturing the beauty of everyday moments.

 The best lifestyle photos are captured when they are planned.

-By planning, we don’t mean that you have to ask your client to pose.
+By planning, we don’t mean you must ask your client to pose.

 What we mean is you have to plan the kind of lighting you are going to shoot in, the kind of scene (outdoor and or indoor) you would be shooting in, and the set-up.

-If you are planning to use artificial lights with ambient lights then you have to plan and bring the lighting and modifying tools accordingly.
+If you plan to use artificial lights with ambient lights, you must plan and bring the lighting and modify the tools accordingly.

-Some locations like parks or places of history or popular tourist spots can be filled with a lot of people on certain days.
+Some locations, such as parks, historical sites, or popular tourist spots, can be full of people on certain days.

 Try to schedule your shoot on days when the tourist spots are closed for tourists so that you can still use the background but not have to worry about too many people photobombing you in that spot.

-90 percent of times you will come across clients who have absolutely no idea of posing and hates the idea of a camera focused on them.
+90 percent of the time, you will come across clients who have absolutely no idea of posing and hate the idea of a camera focused on them.

 In other words, very few of your clients will be natural posers.